Nadav-Nevo/World-Energy-Research-Project/index.md

 We asked each model the same core question, in a specific form: **if a country moved one percentage point of its electricity grid off fossil fuels and onto something else, what happens?**

+**Summary Table - Effect of shifting one percentage point of the grid, all five models**
 | We asked… | Moving 1 percentage point of the grid to renewables | …to nuclear |
 |---|---|---|
 | …emissions per person, comparing countries | **−0.87%** | −0.90%, but too uncertain to call |